zilo555/DCWriterLite/README.md

 3. Financial Business Compliance Document Processing: Its unique structured document technology makes it easier for the system to extract key data from documents for inspection and maintenance.
 4. Manufacturing Industry Form Systems: Enabling the rapid definition of complex form input interfaces, helping the manufacturing industry input various complex node data one by one, and facilitating quick reading and analysis by the backend.

-# DCWriter Business Edition
-&nbsp; &nbsp; If you want more features and services, please learn about [[the DCWriter Business Edition]](https://github.com/dcsoft-yyf/DCWriterLite/blob/main/README-be.md)) .

 # Screen snapshort
 <img src="https://raw.githubusercontent.com/dcsoft-yyf/DCWriterLite/refs/heads/main/screensnapshort/dcwl-1.png"/>